 - Talk with professors of existing SL courses about your interest in advance.
 Professors may request specific students to serve as TA’s.

-- Choose as many possible courses as you would be willing to TA for in our interest poll.
+- When filling out the interest poll (sent to students after they have applied), choose as many possible courses as you would be willing to TA for.

 - Fill out the application with as much detail as possible, and respond promptly to any communications from the CUPS Office regarding possible placements.